Life Insurance Application Process: What to Expect & How to Apply

 Do all life insurance policies require a medical exam?

 No, not all life insurance policies require medical exams.
-Traditional fully underwritten policies typically require paramedical exams for coverage amounts above certain thresholds.
-However, accelerated underwriting programs waive exams for healthy applicants meeting specific criteria by using prescription databases, motor vehicle records, and algorithm-based risk assessment.
-Simplified issue policies ask basic health questions without requiring exams, though they usually come with higher premiums and lower coverage limits.
+As of 2026, accelerated underwriting programs waive exams for healthy applicants meeting specific criteria, with some carriers like Foresters Financial now offering up to $2 million in no-exam coverage for ages 18-60 and select programs going as high as $5 million for the healthiest applicants.
+Simplified issue policies ask basic health questions without requiring exams, though they usually come with higher premiums (20-60% more) and lower coverage limits.
 Guaranteed issue policies accept all applicants regardless of health with no exams or health questions, but offer very limited coverage at substantially higher costs.
-Burial insurance for seniors often uses simplified underwriting.

 How can I improve my chances of life insurance approval?

 To maximize approval odds at favorable rates, be completely honest and thorough on your application, providing accurate information about your health, medications, and lifestyle.
 Prepare for your medical exam by fasting 8-12 hours beforehand, avoiding alcohol and caffeine for 24 hours, and scheduling it in the morning when possible.
-Gather all required documentation before applying including medical records, medication lists, and physician contact information.
-If possible, spend several months before applying improving health metrics like weight, blood pressure, and cholesterol through lifestyle changes.
-Work with an independent insurance agent who can match your profile to insurers with favorable underwriting standards for your specific situation and guide you through the process.
+Gather all required documentation before applying, and review your EHRs ahead of time to correct any errors.
+If possible, spend several months before applying improving health metrics like weight, blood pressure, and cholesterol, and work with an independent agent who can match your profile to insurers with favorable underwriting standards for your situation.

 Ohio Life Insurance - Save up to 70% Off